Learning about investing starts with the Core Four.

 We encourage you to read the Core Four and share the wealth (of knowledge) with friends, family, and co-workers.

 For even more information about smart investing and avoiding fraud, check out the 2018 Texas Investor Guide.
-It's available in a printable PDF or, if you want a print copy, contact Robert Elder, Communications & Investor Education Coordinator, at email@example.com.
+It's also available in a printable PDF or, if you want a print copy, contact Robert Elder, Communications & Investor Education Coordinator, at firstname.lastname@example.org.
 Please provide a mailing address and the number of copies you would like to receive.